superfast1979/pcap2sipp/README.md

 # pcap2sipp
 Simple purpose: translate pcap sip messages to sipp call flow.

-Read from a pcap file all sip messages between two peers, identified from ip_src and ip_dst parameter and generates two sipp xml files, typically named client_scenario.xml and server_scenario.xml
+Read from a pcap file all sip messages between two peers, identified from ip_src and ip_dst parameters and then it generates two sipp xml files, typically named client_scenario.xml and server_scenario.xml

 Table of Contents